tauhlim/DatabricksGenieBOT/README.md

 1. Create App Service Plan
 2. Create Web App on the App Service Plan
 3. Add Configuration to the web app
-  a. `gunicorn --bind 0.0.0.0 --worker-class aiohttp.worker.GunicornWebWorker --timeout 1200 app:app`
+  a. `gunicorn --bind 0.0.0.0 --worker-class aiohttp.worker.GunicornWebWorker --timeout 1200 --chdir src app:app`
   b.
 Set the necessary environment variables for authentication
   c.
 Set environment variable `SCM_DO_BUILD_DURING_DEPLOYMENT` to `true` to ensure the dependencies are installed during deployment.